awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

 To get the name of the AWS CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
    + The new repository description \(with the `--repository-description` option\)\.
 **Note**
-The description field accepts all HTML characters and all valid Unicode characters\.
-If you are an application developer using the `GetRepository` or `BatchGetRepositories` APIs and plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](http://docs.aws.amazon.com/codecommit/latest/APIReference/)\.
+The description field displays Markdown in the console and accepts all HTML characters and valid Unicode characters\.
+If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](http://docs.aws.amazon.com/codecommit/latest/APIReference/)\.

    For example, to change the description for the AWS CodeCommit repository named `MyDemoRepo` to `This description was changed`: